by Santorini Dave • Updated: October 3, 2018

 - Three impressive resort water features were designed by WET, the same team behind the Bellagio fountains.

 - The restaurant lineup is stellar.
 On the second floor you’ll find Herringbone (sustainable seafood and contemporary farm-to-table cuisine), Bardot Brasserie (a French bistro by Michael Mina), Carbone (supper club Italian with a modern touch), and Jean Georges Steakhouse (by French chef Jean Georges Vongerichten) along with The Buffet, featuring eight live-action stations representing global regions.
 Highlights on the ground floor include Sage (contemporary American by Shawn McClain), Javier’s (Mexican) Blossom (Chinese), and Jean Philippe Patisserie, a pastry shop with gelato.
-The Aria keeps its image upscale without any sort of food court, but has food to grab-and-go from Burger Lounge and FIVE50 Pizza Bar.
+The Aria keeps its image upscale without a food court but has food to grab-and-go from Burger Lounge and FIVE50 Pizza Bar.

 - Jewel is the newest nightclub on the Strip, opening in early 2016.
 The dual-level venue features LED lights, video screens, and themed private rooms that overlook the dancefloor.
 Bars are scattered through the resort, including the stylish Alibi Cocktail Lounge in the middle of the casino floor.